shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Scout X – Look at the top X cards from the Landmark deck, choose 1 as the scouted land, put it faceup on top, and put the rest on the bottom in any order
 -   Shield X – Target creature gains X shield counters (default 1)
 -   Stun X – Target creature gains X stun counters (default 1)
+-   Temp X – (Complex) Target creature gains X temp bonus power.
+At the end of the moment, remove this temp bonus power
 -   Ward X – When an enemy creature targets this creature, it gains X exhaustion counters (default 1)

 Standard: